fodisi/solidity-design-patterns/upgradability/readme.md

 ```

-## Clients to Reference the New Contract's Address
+## Users to Reference the New Contract's Address
 When deployed to the blockchain, every instance of the smart contract is assigned to a unique address.
 This address is used to reference the smart contract's instance in order to invoke its methods and read/write data from/to the contract's storage (state).
 When you deploy an updated version of the contract to the blockchain, the new instance of the contract will be deployed at a new address.
 This new address is different from the first contract's address.
-This means that all clients, other smart contracts and/or dApps (decentralized applications) that interact with the smart contract will need to be updated so they use the address of the updated version.
+This means that all users, other smart contracts and/or dApps (decentralized applications) that interact with the smart contract will need to be updated so they use the address of the updated version.
 Spoiler: there are some options to avoid this issue, that you’ll see at the end of this section.

 So, let's consider the following scenario:

 You created `MySmartContract` using the code of `Version 1` above.
 It is deployed to the blockchain at address `A1` (this is not a real Ethereum address - used only for illustration purposes).
-All clients that want to interact with `Version 1` need to use the address `A1` to reference it.
+All users that want to interact with `Version 1` need to use the address `A1` to reference it.

 Now, after a while, we noticed the bug in the method `incrementCounter`: it is incrementing the counter by 2, instead of incrementing it by 1.
 A fix is implemented, resulting in `Version 2` of `MySmartContract`.
 This new contract's version is deployed to the blockchain at address `D5`.
 At this point, if a user wants to interact with `Version 2`, it needs to use the address `D5`, not `A1`.
 This is the reason why all users that are interacting with `MySmartContract` will need to update so they refer to the new address `D5`.